frederic-perez/AmE-dictionary/dictionary.md

 __zippy__ _A zippy hit parade._
 __zit__ _n_ _Informal_ A spot on the skin.
 __zonk__ _n_ :two::hammer:
-__zoot__ :four: (zoot suit) A zoot suit is an old fashioned men's suit of exaggerated proportions.
+__zoot__ _n_ :four: (zoot suit) A zoot suit is an old fashioned men's suit of exaggerated proportions.
 You will definitely get attention if you wear a zoot suit to a school dance. _Zoot pants._
 __zucchini__ :two::hammer: :es: calabacín
 __zydeco__ _n_ A kind of black American dance music originally from southern Louisiana, typically featuring accordion and guitar.